MaxWaterhout/maxiew123.github.io/_posts/PDF_hand_in.md

         <em>Fig. 4: Example of  the minimum cost flow </em>
 </p>

-In figure 3, the black opaque dots are the maximal similar- ity across the query dimension.
+In figure 4, the black opaque dots are the maximal similarity across the query dimension.
 It is clear from the hues of the background (representing the similarity) and these black dots that the query sequence is a concatenation of two sequences corresponding to the single database sequence.
 In this case they are recorded in winter and autumn, while the database sequence is recorded in summer.
 The red dots are the matches found by the network, it matches the first sequence rather than the second, which is to be expected judging from the maximal similarities.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/95222839/162182059-d48b0cc6-c2aa-4d49-a056-b2184748b666.png" width="300" height="300">